Team-Penguinos/ggTracker/README.md

 - **Category:** Video Games / Social Networking
 - **Mobile:** Our application would be primarily designed for mobile use, specifically iOS.
 We would try to abstract the functionality to keep the code relatively the same if a different type of application for ggTracker was to be created in the future.
-- **Story:** Allows users to track the video games that they have played or are currently playing in a simplistic, easy way.
+- **Story:** ggTracker allows users to track the video games that they have played or are currently playing in a simplistic, easy way.
 - **Market:** Our application would target users that enjoy and play video games.
 We aim to have our app be an app that users come back to frequently as they continue to play through new trending games.
 - **Habit:** The application would encourage users to maintain their video game list, but it would be up to the user to keep their list maintained.
 - **Scope:** The app would be be applicable to individual users so that they could manage their played games.
 This could then evolve into a larger social network where users can find like minded individuals.
 Our app could eventually be used by TwitchTV or other game publishers to promote a product.